0

 Home Automation Networks

-There are two main communication protocols used in smart home devices: Wi-Fi and Zigbee.
+There are two main communication protocols used in smart home devices: Wi-Fi and ZigBee.
 Each offers distinct advantages and disadvantages:

 Wi-Fi: The Familiar Choice